 • Northbourne Park School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children through training and regular communications from the school.

-25. Dealing with allegations of abuse by School employees and / or volunteers.
+26. Dealing with allegations of abuse by School employees, supply teachers, volunteers or contractors

 In case of serious harm, the police should be informed from the outset.